by John Ellis

 I was hurt, but learned that my new tactics, while providing me many “rewards,” also meant that I would never truly be the favored son.

 On the long drive back to Pensacola, I reflected on my last summer as a ranch hand.
 It had been a blast.
 More importantly, I believed, that summer had finally freed me from my shackles of fear and doubt, providing me the courage to begin to explore who I was and what I believed without worry of what others thought.
 The Ranch Hand of the Year snub cemented in my mind that my future would not include my parents’ worldview.
 Attaining the approval of my authority figures was a means to an end, not the end itself.
-When the two diverged, I had discovered that the unknown path wasn’t as scary as I once believed.
+When the two diverged, I had discovered that the unknown path may not be as scary as I once believed.

 Like most things, it ended up not being that simple, by a long shot, but the engine to my rebellious worldview had been primed and started.
 There was no looking back.
 From that time forward, for the next decade plus, I actively pursued the building of my own Tower of Babel.

 By the time I got home, the sting of being told that I wasn’t eligible for Ranch Hand of the Year had subsided and I eagerly anticipated my senior year of high school.
 After all, the glories of basketball and girls awaited.
-My senior year was going to be the year that my basketball team won the district championship, the year that my parents’ and school’s rules began to slide into the background, and the year that would be my entrance into full freedom.
+My senior year was going to be the year that my basketball team won the conference championship, the year that my parents’ and school’s rules began to slide into the background, and the year that would be my entrance into full freedom.

 I was wrong on all three counts, of course.